formalco/terraform-provider-formal/examples/deployements/aws/onprem/helm-eks-generic-sidecar/helm-chart/readme.md

-# HTTP Sidecar & Data Classifier Satellite Helm Chart
+# Formal Sidecars & Data Classifier Satellite Helm Chart

-This document provides instructions for installing and configuring the Formal HTTP Sidecar and Data Classifier Satellite Helm chart on your Kubernetes cluster.
+This document provides instructions for installing and configuring Formal Sidecars and Data Classifier Satellite Helm chart on your Kubernetes cluster.

 ## 1. Overview

-This Helm chart automates the deployment process of two applications, the HTTP Sidecar, and the Data Classifier Satellite, which are essential for managing and classifying HTTP data traffic within your Kubernetes environment.
+This Helm chart automates the deployment process of Formal Sidecars and Data Classifier Satellite.

 ## 2. Prerequisites